 When you reach 18, you can then step up to a regular drivers license.
 Upgrading your license is easy as long as your record has been free of serious accidents or traffic convictions in the 12 months preceding your application.

-New Mexico Drivers Ed
+Minnesota Drivers Ed

-Ready for your New Mexico License?
-Confused by the MVD website?
+Ready for your Minnesota License?
+Confused by the DVS website?
 Let us help!
 Find links to all the steps and forms you'll need to get behind the wheel.

 North Carolina Drivers Ed